darioShar/DLPM/README.md

 ### 3. `display.py`

-This script is used to visualize the generated samples or the results from a DLPM experiment.
+This script is used to visualize the generated samples or the results from an experiment.

 **Example Command**:
 ```bash